 Endometrial ablation is a procedure to remove a thin layer of tissue (endometrium) that lines the uterus.
 It's done to stop or reduce heavy menstrual bleeding.

-Flu vaccine can help prevent a flu-related visits to the doctor each year.
+Flu vaccines can help prevent flu-related visits each year.
 CDC recommends everyone 6 months and older get vaccinated every flu season.

 Hysterectomy is surgery to remove the uterus.
 In some cases, other parts of the reproductive system may be removed.